StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 ## Results

 The delayed model improves the non-delayed benchmark.
-The comparison is made out of sample, which means the models are fitted on an earlier training period and evaluated on a later test period that was not used for fitting.
+The comparison is made out-of-sample, meaning that the models are fitted on an earlier training period and evaluated on a later test period that was not used for fitting.

 The non-delayed benchmark is